Home > Business > Human resources > Offboarding or outboarding to properly manage departures

 3. Preventing and defusing conflict

-Two good practices of offboarding
+Two best practices in offboarding

 The first is to communicate transparently.
 This communication comes firstly from the managers to the team, and secondly from HR to the company.
 This helps to avoid rumours about the reasons for the departure.
 And so maintain a good social climate within the team and the company.

 The second is to be attentive to the weak signals that suggest disagreement.
-Depending on the personality, this may manifest itself as impatience, a brusque tone or, on the contrary, a certain nonchalance, or even radio silence.
+Depending on the personality, this may manifest itself in impatience, a brusque tone or, on the contrary, a certain nonchalance, or even radio silence.
 In practical terms, this means that the manager must be a good listener, available for dialogue.
 They can also remind people that in the event of disagreement, it is also possible to leave on good terms.

 4. Conduct a qualitative exit interview